Analog Man Vintage guitar effects

 Soundclick Demo.

-We do not like to add a power jack to these pedals, as they are a compromise with a fuzz.
-The germanium versions (NKT) are reverse polarity, so sharing a power source with another pedal will blow out the power source.
-It blows because the negative ground on normal pedals flows through the patch cord shield to the positive ground of the fuzzface, shorting out the power supply.
-Positive 9V in the fuzzface is connected to ground through your patch cords.
+These pedals do not have a power jack as standard, as using a power supply can be tricky with a vintage fuzz.
+The germanium versions are reverse polarity, so sharing a non-isolated power source with a normal polarity pedal will blow out the power supply.
+It blows because the normal pedal's negative ground flows through the patch cord shield to the positive ground of the fuzz, shorting out the power supply.
 Here is an article about the problems of using power jacks on reverse polarity pedals from Andreas in Sweden.
-Using a single power cable from the Voodoo Labs Pedalpower 2 would be safe though.
+Using a single power cable from the Voodoo Lab or other isolated power supplies is safe though.
+If you get a power jack but use the internal battery, there are no problems or compromises at all.
+A Sun Face with a power jack will still come with a battery and work the same with a battery.
+If you might use a power supply or TheGigRig Virtual Battery, it's much better to get the power jack than to connect to the battery clip by filing a notch in the bottom plate.
+Just make sure to use ISOLATED POWER (which is what the Virtual battery does if you have a non-isolated power supply).

 We do not require using a reverse polarity plug on any of our pedals.
 Use normal center negative boss type power supply wiring, even if it's a germanium sunface.
 This does NOT mean you can share power with another pedal though.

-Sharing power on the BC108 silicon sunface is not a problem as it uses negative ground.A power jack may add AC hum noise, and a power supply can affect the tone, as the best sound is obtained by using an old style non-alkaline battery.
+Sharing power on a silicon sunface is not a problem as it uses negative ground.
+But we still recommend isolated power on ALL pedals, especially digital ones.Using a power supply may add AC hum noise, and can affect the tone, as the best sound is obtained by using an old style non-alkaline battery.
 I get these two for a dollar at the DOLLAR STORES.
-I like the Maxell or Panasonics.
+I like the Eveready 1222 "black cat", Maxell, or Panasonics.
 An Alkaline battery will sound a bit dull in a germanium fuzzface, it can lose some character (you can hear the difference in a sound sample above).
 It's not just the voltage that makes batteries and power supplies sound different.
 It's the resistance, inductance, and capacitance in the battery, which is part of the circuit in a fuzzface.

 Here is a way to test the battery without having to open the pedal.